 Facilitation is typically the least formal of the three alternative dispute resolutions

 mentioned here.
-It involves an unbiased attorney (or sometimes, panel of attorneys) that
+It involves an unbiased attorney (or sometimes, a panel of attorneys) that

 helps the two parties negotiate and can decide on certain disputed facts or offer

-estimations of actual value of damages.
+estimations of the actual value of damages.
 The goal of any alternative dispute resolution is

 an out-of-court settlement.

 Still, an informal affair, mediations are similar to facilitations in many ways.
 An attorney,